fluxninja/aperture/docs/content/get-started/setting-up-application/manual-control-points.md

 `handleSuperAPI` which is called when a user hits a specific API.
 Before executing the business logic, you want to create a feature control point so that you can control the execution flow of the API and can reject the request based on the policy defined in Aperture.
-You will see in upcoming section how to define policy in Aperture.
-For now, remember we added some labels in the code snippet below.
+You will see in the upcoming section how to define policy in Aperture.
+For now, remember, we added some labels in the code snippet below.
 These labels will be used while defining a policy.

 Let's create a feature control point in the following code snippet.